token-tricksters/deep-learning-nlp/README.md

 | `--use_gpu`             | Whether to use the GPU.                                                        |
 | `--weight_decay`        | Weight decay for optimizer.                                                    |

-> 📋 Describe how to train the models, with example commands on how to train the models in your paper, including the full
-> training procedure and appropriate hyperparameters.

 ## Evaluation

 The model is evaluated after each epoch on the validation set.
 The results are printed to the console and saved in